feyisayo-dev/HomeEdu/README.md

 ---

-## 🖥 Mobile App Overview
+## 🖥 Web App Overview

-The **HomeEdu Mobile App** is built with React.js and focuses on improving **reading skills** through guided lessons, gamified exercises, and offline learning support.
+The **HomeEdu Web App** is built with React.js and focuses on improving **reading skills** through guided lessons, gamified exercises, and offline learning support.

 ### 🌟 Features